kit-data-manager/EVOKS/README.md

+**Caution**
+This software is only for internal development purposes.
+It is *not ready* for production and shall not be available for public.

 *Achtung*
 Der Masterbranch enthält nicht die neusten Entwicklungen.
 Diese sind unter dem *testing* (mehr Funktionen, weniger usability) bzw. *sfb980* (weniger Funktionen, höhere usability) branch zu finden.